mads-hartmann/blog.mads-hartmann.com/_drafts/2018-03-24-famlydev-proxy.md

   # DNS
   #

-  # We use dockers internal DNS as that takes care of service discovery inside
+  # We use dockers internal DNS to resolve the docker.for.mac.host.internal
-  # of the docker network as well as resolving the `docker.for.mac.host.internal`
   # host which we rely heavily on.
   resolver 127.0.0.11 valid=5s;
   resolver_timeout 10s;